Aortic Dissection Treatment & Management

 Perform appropriate workups for patients presenting with any neurologic signs suggestive of central nervous system pathology (eg, stroke).
 This usually consists of Doppler imaging of the carotid arteries and, if needed, angiography of brachiocephalic and intracranial arteries.
 If the study findings are positive, perform a carotid endarterectomy before the aortic surgery.

 The objectives of surgical therapy for aortic dissection are to resect the damaged segment, excise the intimal tear, and obliterate the entry into the false lumen.
 Suturing the edges of the dissected aorta both proximally and distally obliterates the entry into the false lumen.
 The desirability of obliterating the entrance to the false lumen is controversial because of multiple portals.
-Aortic continuity after dissection of a diseased segment is reestablished by means of a prosthetic sleeve graft between the 2 ends of the aorta.
+Aortic continuity after dissection of a diseased segment is reestablished by means of a prosthetic sleeve graft between the two ends of the aorta.

 Previous

-Repairing Type A Dissections
+Repair of Type A Dissections

 Patients with type A dissections are treated with immediate surgical correction.
 This involves transfer to the operating room, where median sternotomy is performed.
 Profound hypothermia is initiated after the patient is placed on cardiopulmonary bypass.
 Cardiopulmonary bypass is performed by femoral-femoral cannulation and through the superior vena cava for retrograde cerebral perfusion.